-The completed medical questionnaire is required of all Gordon College students, by August 1st.
-It should be mailed to:
+A completed medical packet is required of all Gordon College students, by August 1st.
+It consists of multiple components:

 This information is confidential and will not be released to anyone without your knowledge and consent.

 Massachusetts Law requires that all students enrolled in at least 3/4 course load (or more) must either provide proof of enrollment in a medical insurance plan that meets the Commonwealth mandated guidelines or be automatically enrolled in a university-sponsored plan.
-Therefore, if you are a full-time or three-quarter time matriculating undergraduate or graduate student for the 2017-2018 Academic Year at Gordon College, you are required to have sufficient health insurance coverage while in attendance at the College.
+Therefore, if you are a full-time or three-quarter-time matriculating undergraduate or graduate student, you are required to have sufficient health insurance coverage while in attendance at the College.

 Please note that if your current coverage is terminated at any point during the remainder of this year, you will need to contact the school within 60 days so that you may be covered under Gordon’s health insurance plan.

 A Waiver Form must be submitted each academic year.
 Please take into consideration if your Health Plan offers coverage in the Wenham/Greater Boston area before waiving the school insurance plan.
 HMO plans based in states other than Massachusetts have a limited network and limited coverage.

 Parents, it is important for students to BE AWARE of their health insurance benefits: office visit co-pays, pharmacy benefits and prescription co-pays, medical services that might need pre-authorization and behavioral health benefits and co-pays.

 To assist you in making an informed decision regarding your health insurance needs, here are some general questions to ask your current health insurance provider to ensure that it provides adequate coverage:

 If your current insurance plan meets the guidelines stated above, you should complete the online Waiver Form at www.universityhealthplans.com.